tquintero/hickscte.github.io/_posts/tent/2014-09-03-compbiz-day-6-five-dollar-weekend-presentations.md

   - name: 'I can clearly define and share the problem, the solution, my customer feedback, and my return on time'
 ---

-<p class="message">Unfortunately, we couldn't make Startup Weekend work this time around.
-I am working with the organizers on another event, probably in January, which you will all be invited to.</p>

 ### Class Outline

 * $5 Weekend Presentations